jenkinsci/blueocean-plugin/README.md

 This is where you run the app to include all plugins along with core.
 During development it can be used to include all extensions.

+## war

+Create war file from all modulle to be run on CLI as *java -jar blueocean.war*

 # Build and Run

 ## Build and run core module